dotmpe/user-conf/doc/lib/class-uc.rst

   context.
 See also class-methods and class-attributes.

 class-compile-mro <Class-name>
-  Helper to call class-static-mro and store the entire value, prefixed by the Class-name again at Class:type[<Class-name]
+  Helper to cache entire MRO (see class-static-mro) at Class:type[<Class-name>]
+  XXX: prefixed by the Class-name again

 class-define <Class-name>
   Generate class.<Class-name> wrapper function to work with instance aka